BOAT REVIEW: RIVIERA 5800 SPORT YACHT

 We met the delivery crew as they rounded North Head and motored up to exchange pleasantries.
 The 380nm voyage had taken 18 hours averaging 24kts using 58lt/h per engine or 174 litres in total per hour.
 That's pretty good going for a 58-footer.
 No-one looked like they had done it tough and the boat didn't look as though it had been lashed with spray.

 Problem was, it was a sunny Sunday and we had the anchor down in more ways than one.
 So Trade-a-Boat waited a few days to fly our film and photographic crew to Sydney for the ensuing dolphin show.
-As good as the footage is, the 5800 SY is more than just a dolphin-watching platform.
+As good as our exclusive Riviera 5800 Sport Yacht video is more than just a dolphin-watching platform.

 "We wanted to build this boat by stealth, to bring it out and stun the market," explained Riviera's CEO, John Anderson, with a twinkle in his eye as we chatted days earlier at the Sydney International Boat Show.
 He had a look of satisfaction and pride.
 However, the 5800 SY goes beyond being just a job well done.